 Another thing to consider is the look of your shed.
 Ideally, your shed should complement, rather than clash with, the look of your house.
 If you have an arts-and-crafts style home, for instance, your shed should reflect this same aesthetic.
 One way to do this is to use design features such as planters, trellises and trim that pick up on the color and look of your house.
 You might also consider building or buying a ramp of pressure-treated wood for ease of access to your outdoor shed.

 It is, of course, important to consider the overall cost of the project during preparation.
 How much your shed costs you is dependent on the factors mentioned above – the design, size, location.
-You may find that hiring a professional contractor to help you construct your shed will be a worthwhile investment to ensure you’re building a sound structure, and building on your own land.
-Consider investing in a land survey.
+For example, a total 12×16 shed cost could be anywhere from $2,000-$6,000 depending on style and the spot’s ground material, slope and drainage.
+You may find that hiring a professional contractor to help construct your shed will be a worthwhile investment that ensures you are building a sound structure and on your own land.
+Consider investing in a land survey before construction to avoid future conflicts.

 Attention to detail will ensure that your shed will add to the overall value of your home, and that your outdoor storage unit will serve you well for years to come.